Choose to be Great, Not Mediocre

 Then the 4-foot Oakley got in position on the board: on his toes, knees bent, arms back, head up.
 He smiled.
 But after a few seconds, he said, “I can’t do it.
 I’m too little.”

-A few years back, I remember consoling Oak because he was too short for certain rides at an amusement park.
+A few years back, I remember consoling Oakley because he was too short for certain rides at an amusement park.
 Using rulers to measure, park personnel regulate the rides to ensure safety.
 But now Oakley was regulating himself.
 His fear controlled his behavior.
-He felt bad that he stopped himself, choosing safe mediocrity instead of risking greatness.
+He later felt bad that he had stopped himself, choosing safe mediocrity instead of risking greatness.

 We all do it.
 I chose mediocrity when I told myself I was too hot and too tired to keep climbing the Sleeping Bear sand dunes—and I turned back with the peak in sight.
 I regulated myself.

 The key is to recognize when you’re choosing mediocrity.
 You have free will.
-You can choose what you do for a living.
-You can choose how you react to life’s obstacles.
-You can choose to push through your fear instead of regulating yourself unnecessarily.
+You can choose what you do for a living and how you react to life’s obstacles.
+And you can choose to push through your fear instead of regulating yourself unnecessarily.
+You can choose greatness.

 Here’s a challenge: Today, notice how often you use fear to control your behavior.
-Notice how you choose to be mediocre instead of great.
+Notice how you choose mediocrity instead of greatness.
 Then try this: Don’t start another project; finish one you’ve blown off.
 Don’t stop yourself; push yourself forward.

 It might be hard to perfect a backflip or climb a sand dune, but you are the only thing stopping yourself.
 Choose not to be mediocre.
 Choose to be great.